 Want to take a walk on the wild side?
 It can be pesto-time year round if you know which edible "weeds" to harvest.
 Substitute these mineral-rich, free, and tasty WILD greens in your traditional basil pesto!
-Get to know the unique qualities and flavor of each plant (mild, tangy, spicy, bitter, or even sweet) so you can decide what proportions to use in your recipe to meet your taste buds' pleasure.
 After mixing up hundreds of batches of this easy recipe with folks of all ages, I am confident it is a delicious and accessible introduction to the delight of foraging, connecting us with Nature's abundance, and diversifying our diet.
-As always, be completely sure of your plant identification: when in doubt, leave them out.
-Please see my safe and sustainable foraging guidelines at AbundanceHealingArts.com.
+As always, be completely sure of your plant identification: when in doubt, leave it out.